Suns snap Knicks' nine-game win streak with 118-110 victory - WTMJ

 Mikal Bridges added 21 points, Paul had 20 and Cameron Johnson hit three 3-pointers in the final period after the game was tied at 87 through three.

-But even after going ahead by nine with 2:53 to play, the Suns couldn’t finish it off until Paul hit a couple jumpers and then a 3-pointer with 14.55 seconds remaining to close out the win.
+But even after going ahead by nine with 2:53 to play, the Suns couldn’t finish it off until Paul hit a couple jumpers — the second to barely beat the shot clock — and then a 3-pointer with 14.5 seconds remaining to close out the win.

 Derrick Rose had 22 points, six rebounds and six assists for the Knicks, who were on their longest winning streak since a 13-game run late in the 2012-13 season.
 Julius Randle scored 18 points but was off his form from most of the streak, shooting just 6 for 17 with six rebounds and four assists.